fm-or/tournament-planner/README.md

 ### Fairness aspects considered
 - The matches of a team are distributed to the different courts.
 - The teams should be named first approximately the same number of times to ensure fair distribution of service or kick-off rights.
-- maximum number of consecutive games
+- Maximum number of consecutive games*
-- maximum number of consecutive pauses
+- Maximum number of consecutive pauses*
-- maximum number of referee games
+- Maximum number of referee games*
+* this is realized by iteratively reducing the maximum amount ...

 #### Input parameters
 - tournament name